 3. Pain During Sex

 The most common cause of pain during sex is insufficient lubrication brought about by tissues that have become lax, loose and lost collagen.
-It’s a condition that can be successfully treated with ThermaVA®.
+It’s a type of vaginal health concern that can be successfully treated with ThermaVA®.
 The procedure revitalizes and restores tissues along the entire length of the vaginal canal, while improving the outer appearance of the entire genital region.

 In addition to poor lubrication, painful sex can be linked to: